Mali travel advice

 • Avoid poorly lit areas after dark

 Corruption is prevalent.
-Police may stop motorists and request payments for unknown reasons.
+Police may stop drivers and request payments for unknown reasons.

 When shopping, note that food products are sometimes sold past their expiry date and higher prices may be charged for merchandise bought in markets.